mosTavassoli/PULSeBS-HEROKU/README.md

 #### Login Page

-On the first page, log in to the system via [here](./server/README.md).
+On the first page, log in to the system via preloaded account [here](./server/README.md).
 ![LoginPage](PICs/logInPage.png)

 #### Booking Manager Pages